1949 West German federal election

 Federal elections were held in West Germany on 14 August 1949 to elect the members of the first Bundestag, with a further eight seats elected in West Berlin between 1949 and January 1952 and another eleven between February 1952 and 1953.
 They were the first free federal elections in West Germany since 1933 and the first after the division of the country.

+The CDU/CSU formed a centre-right coalition government with the FDP and the DP.

 Campaign

 After World War II, the German Instrument of Surrender and the country's division into four Allied occupation zones, the elections were held in the Federal Republic of Germany, established under occupation statute in the three Western zones with the proclamation of its Basic Law by the Parlamentarischer Rat assembly of the West German states on 23 May 1949.
 Most West German parties at the time of the 1949 Bundestag election were committed to democracy, but they disagreed on what kind of democracy West Germany should become.

 The Christian Democratic (CDU) leader, 73-year-old Konrad Adenauer, former mayor of Cologne and party chairman in the British Zone since March 1946, believed in moderate, non-denominational and Christian democracy, social market economy and integration with the West.
 In 1948 he had become president of the Parlamentarischer Rat, an office that added to his popularity as protagonist of a "state-to-be".
-He attacked social democracy and the British, especially dismantling.
+He attacked social democracy and the British, especially, dismantling of industry.

 The Social Democratic (SPD) leader, Kurt Schumacher, wanted a united, democratic and socialist Germany.
 Schumacher had heavily agitated against the forced merger of the Communist Party (KPD) and SPD (both in the Soviet occupation zone) into the Socialist Unity Party of Germany and he had also turned the party's course away from the working class advocacy group of the Weimar Republic towards a left-wing big tent party with distinct patriotic features.
 He constantly accused Adenauer of betraying national interests, culminating in his heckling at the Bundestag session of 25 September 1949: "The Chancellor of the Allies!".
-Schumacher criticised the Catholic Church, calling it the fifth occupying power and criticised denominational education.
+Schumacher criticized the Catholic Church, calling it the fifth occupying power and criticized denominational education.